 Don’t worry if the pattern isn’t perfect or if the colors don’t match.
 The design on the paper towel is actually an example of a patterned design.

-Side note: if the paper towel you are using doesn’t have a pre-made design, create your own.
+Side note: if the paper towel you are using for your tie dye art doesn’t have a pre-made design, create your own.

 Follow the paper towel design until it’s full.
 Keep varying marker colors.

 You may find that your child doesn’t want to fill-up the entire paper towel.
 That’s totally fine.
 Stop when they want to.

 The tie dyed art will still work even if the paper towels aren’t filled up.